 Reforms must therefore seek to enhance corporate, sectoral and systemic resilience.
-A broad precautionary approach should therefore focus on a series of 'maintenances' to build-up (countercyclical) capital cushions and reserves in anticipation of rare events to protect firms in recognition of their wider societal role as employers.
+A broad precautionary approach should therefore focus on a series of 'maintenances' to reduce risks and create cushions or buffers in anticipation of rare events, to protect firms in their wider societal role as employers and creators of economic value.